BjornFJohansson/An-Hour-of-Python/README.md

 print("Hello, World! \n")
 ```

+This is not to say that one language is necessarily better than another for all purposes.
+It is safe to say that Python is one of the best for beginners.

-Because of its simplicity, Python is suitable for beginners and for people who do not code every day (like me).
-It is suitable both for scripts for automation of some repetitive task but also for complex software with graphical interfaces.
+Because of its simplicity, Python is suitable borth for beginners and for people who do not code every day (like me).
+It is suitable both for quick scripts for automation of some repetitive task but also for complex software with graphical interfaces.

-One of the most important advantages of Python is the large size of its community, since this means that you can often find questions and answers to your coding problems by a simply searching with [google](https://www.google.com/search?q=loop+over+a+dictionary+python).
+One of the most important advantages of Python is the **large size of its community**, since this means that you can often find questions and answers to your coding problems by a simply searching with [google](https://www.google.com/search?q=loop+over+a+dictionary+python).

 Python is used for everything from